 One of the most important SEO best practices is to avoid duplicating content.
 Duplicate or near-duplicate versions of your content should be avoided, as stated by Google.
 Publishing a page on your site requires that all of the content on that page be completely original.
 If you running a small blog with a homepage and a few blog posts, this rule is fairly straightforward.
 If you run an eCommerce site with thousands of products, writing unique content for each page can be difficult.

 Optimize Your Title Tag for SEO

-Your title tag is crucial in the case of on-page SEO service.
+Your title tag is crucial in the case of an on-page SEO service.
 On-page SEO services aid in the organization of webpage content, allowing crawlers to index the information they’re looking at and rank the page higher as a result.
 When it comes to getting your site to the top of search engine results, you’ll need to focus on both off-site and on-site SEO services.
 Additionally, proper on-site SEO service aids users by making it easier for them to determine whether or not a page is relevant to their search query.
-On-site Helps Google understand what a human visitor sees and what value they get from a page so that search engines can reliably serve up what human visitors would think high-quality content about a specific search query.
+On-site Helps Google understand what a human visitor sees and what value they get from a page so that search engines can reliably serve up what human visitors would think is high-quality content about a specific search query.
 Even Google recommends that you use high-quality titles for your web pages.
 When writing your page’s title tag, remember these tips:

 Front-load Your primary keyword

 Your target keyword should appear at the beginning of your title tag, which is known as “front-loading.”
 What’s the big deal?
 This means that search engines pay close attention to the keywords you include in your title tag.
 For this reason, your keyword should appear in the page title.
 However, you may be surprised to learn that keywords and phrases that appear early in your title tag are given more weight by Google.
 The keyword you want to rank for should be at the beginning of your title if it makes sense.